Impact of stratification mechanisms on turbulent characteristics of stable open-channel flows: Results and Discussions

-For the vertical profiles of normalized buoyancy fluctuation $\sqrt{<b'b'>} $ , we perform a similar analysis based on three possible buoyancy scales: (i) friction buoyancy scale $b_*=B_s /u_*$; (ii) composite buoyancy scale $b_{c}=N_c^2 \delta_{\nu} $; (iii) total buoyancy scale $b_{T,0}=b_*+b_N$.
-As can be seen by comparing Fig. \ref{fig:Nhcomparebb4}, \ref{fig:Nhcomparebb6} and \ref{fig:Nhcomparebb6_}, the composite buoyancy $b_{c}$ is the most appropriate scale in collapsing the buoyancy fluctuation profiles for the dominant surface flux cases \textit{I,II,IV,V} compared to the other two buoyancy scales, especially in the near-surface region.
+For the vertical profiles of root mean square (rms) buoyancy fluctuation $\sqrt{<b'b'>}$, we perform a similar analysis based on three possible buoyancy scales: (i) friction buoyancy scale $b_*=B_s /u_*$; (ii) composite buoyancy scale $b_{c}=N_c^2 \delta_{\nu} $; (iii) total buoyancy scale $b_{T,0}=b_*+b_N$.
+As can be seen by comparing Figs. \ref{fig:statmeanbfluc}d, \ref{fig:statmeanbfluc}e and \ref{fig:statmeanbfluc}f, the composite buoyancy $b_{c}$ is the most appropriate scale in collapsing the rms buoyancy fluctuation profiles for the dominant surface flux cases \textit{I,II,IV,V} compared to the other two buoyancy scales, especially in the near-surface region.
 The total reference buoyancy $b_{T,0}$, however, clearly separates all cases stabilized predominantly by surface flux from each other and from the pure ambient stratification cases \textit{III,VI}.
-This is in line with the observation for buoyancy fluxes as shown in Fig. \ref{fig:Nhcomparevb6} and \ref{fig:Nhcomparevb6_}.
-When using the friction buoyancy to normalize the buoyancy fluctuation, we observe from Fig. \ref{fig:Nhcomparebb4} that the near-surface normalized variance values for the most strongly stratified \textit{Case IV} are around 50\% larger compared to the more moderately stable \textit{Case I, II}.
-From Fig. \ref{fig:Nhcomparebb6}, it is clear that when normalized by $b_{c}=N_c^2 \delta_{\nu}$, the bulk-dominant stratified cases \textit{III, VI} have significantly higher buoyancy fluctuations throughout the channel compared to the other cases, reaching values that are over 5 times larger at the peak.
-This agrees with the situation for turbulent buoyancy flux as shown in Fig. \ref{fig:Nhcomparevb6} where the buoyancy flux magnitude of cases \textit{ III,VI} normalized by $B_c$ are also larger than the other cases.
-Thus, we conjecture that large values of buoyancy fluctuations and buoyancy fluxes when normalized by the composite buoyancy scale $b_c$ may serve as an indicator to detect flow regions dominated by the influence of ambient stratification rather than surface cooling flux.
-Finally, Fig. \ref{fig:Nhcomparebb6_} shows that when normalized by $b_{T,0}$, the buoyancy fluctuation profiles of the bulk-dominated cases \textit{III,VI} are close to each other, but there is greater separation for the other cases with dominant surface fluxes.
+This is in line with the observation for buoyancy fluxes as shown in Fig. \ref{fig:statmeanbfluc}b and \ref{fig:statmeanbfluc}c.
+When using the friction buoyancy to normalize the rms buoyancy fluctuation, we observe from Fig. \ref{fig:statmeanbfluc}d that the near-surface normalized variance values for the most strongly stratified \textit{Case IV} are around 50\% larger compared to the more moderately stable \textit{Case I, II}.
+From Fig. \ref{fig:statmeanbfluc}e, it is clear that when normalized by $b_{c}=N_c^2 \delta_{\nu}$, the bulk-dominant stratified cases \textit{III, VI} have significantly higher rms buoyancy fluctuations throughout the channel compared to the other cases, reaching values that are over 5 times larger at the peak.
+This agrees with the situation for turbulent buoyancy flux as shown in Fig. \ref{fig:statmeanbfluc}b where the buoyancy flux magnitude of cases \textit{ III,VI} normalized by $B_c$ are also larger than the other cases.
+Thus, we conjecture that large values of rms buoyancy fluctuations and buoyancy fluxes when normalized by the composite buoyancy scale $b_c$ may serve as an indicator to detect flow regions dominated by the influence of ambient stratification rather than surface cooling flux.
+Finally, Fig. \ref{fig:statmeanbfluc}f shows that when normalized by $b_{T,0}$, the rms buoyancy fluctuation profiles of the bulk-dominated cases \textit{III,VI} are close to each other, but there is greater separation for the other cases with dominant surface fluxes.